johnalison/WorkingPhilosophy/Rationality.md

 - "I would rather by right than consistent" Winston Churchill

 - Good designers never start by trying to solve the problem given to them.
 They start by trying to understand what the real issues are.
 (The design of everyday things)

+ - Stay committed to your decisions, but stay flexible in your approach.
+(Cultivate the art of flexibilty) (Awaken the giant)